• Skip to primary navigation

 What is the Centrifusion?

-It's actually the technology that Nespresso uses in their coffee machines and it's pretty impressive.
+It’s actually the technology that Nespresso uses in their coffee machines, and it’s pretty impressive.

-It's simply a great technology to brew restaurant quality coffee with a home coffee maker.
+It’s simply a great technology to brew restaurant-quality coffee with a home coffee maker.

 Auto Shut-Off Feature

-Both VertuoLine and Evoluo don't have any power On/Off button, instead you can shut down the machine by pressing the only single button for 3 seconds.
+Both VertuoLine and Evoluo don’t have any power On/Off button, instead, you can shut down the machine by pressing the only single button for 3 seconds.

-As a bonus, Nespresso did great to make this machine eco-friendly as the it shuts down automatically after 9 minutes of inactivity.
-So, you don't need to worry about unnecessary consumption of energy even if you're racing against the clock to get your kitchen stuff done.
+As a bonus, Nespresso did great to make this machine eco-friendly as then it shuts down automatically after 9 minutes of inactivity.
+So, you don’t need to worry about unnecessary consumption of energy even if you’re racing against the clock to get your kitchen stuff done.

 Maintenance and Cleaning

-However, this isn't the case with Nespresso VirtuoLine and Evoluo as it automatically ejects the pods into the collection box once you open the head after brewing.
-It gives you more comfort when it comes to maintenance and you won't have to clean up the machine after yourself every day.
+However, this isn’t the case with Nespresso VirtuoLine and Evoluo, as it automatically ejects the pods into the collection box once you open the head after brewing.
+It gives you more comfort when it comes to maintenance, and you won’t have to clean up the machine after yourself every day.

 Bonuses